Scott Shephard: Career

 As a marketing assistant, music producer, manager, A&R and executive, Shephard has held positions at various music companies and record labels.
 His expertise in the music business spans over twenty five years.

 He spent many early years as a manager, consultant and A&R. He signed artists to labels such as Caroline Records and Universal Music Group, and licensed music to the likes of All Around the World for their dance compilations Clubland and Floorfillers.
-Throughout his career, Shephard has worked directly with many artists such as Mark Morrison, Credit to the Nation, Alexander O’Neal, B-15 Project, Robbie Rivera, Pras Michel of the Fugees, Sonique, and Warren G who wrote; thanks to Scott Shephard for working and believing in my art in the CD booklet of his album The G Files.
+Throughout his career, Shephard worked with many electronic dance music artists such as Seeb, B-15 Project, Robbie Rivera, and Sonique.

 After leaving college, he began to work as web administrator and promoter for various artists on Death Row Records, the rap label once home to Dr. Dre, Tupac Shakur and Snoop Dogg.
 His work included marketing releases such as the Dysfunktional Family (soundtrack), managing the official website for R&B artist Danny Boy (dbsoul.com), and acting as personal publicist for artists such as Danny Boy, SKG and Jewell.

 In 2001, Shephard got his start working at a record label, when he was introduced to music producer DJ Slip of Comptons Most Wanted, which segued into working with Los Angeles, California based record label IV Life Records and Mafia IV Life car club, founded by Ladell "Del Dog" Rowles.
 In addition to managing all online marketing, he worked on projects with former professional basketball player Shaquille O'Neal, comedian Steve Harvey, and rapper Snoop Dogg.

 Shephard was appointed New Media Manager for the launch of a new label in 2004, Dynasty Entertainment/C.O.B.
 Digital owned by rapper Crooked I, following his departure from Death Row Records.
 Responsible for the development and implementation of all digital marketing, alongside Crooked I, Scott designed and developed Dynasty TV; the first ever artist-to-fan video streaming platform before YouTube existed, and WestcoastDynasty.com; a web community that distributed music including the monumental Hip-Hop Weekly series.
 Crooked I soon became one of the leading faces emerging from music's digital era, and they're innovative marketing strategies were rewarded when music publication Vibe magazine labelled him an "Internet Guerrilla" on the cover of their August 2008 issue, with an article discussing the Hip-Hop Weekly series and his approach to marketing on the internet.
 Crooked I mentioned Scott at the end of his song "The Finale (Week 52)", and later signed to Eminem's Shady Records as a member of the American hip hop supergroup Slaughterhouse.